No, Trump is not the fattest president

 Height reporting errors are common

-First, it’s worth understanding that it’s very common for people, especially men, to report heights 1–2″ to their heights.
+First, it’s worth understanding that it’s very common for people, especially men, to add 1–2″ to their heights.
 Men’s self-reported heights are generally around 1″ taller than those measured by medical professionals; OKCupid published an estimate that men add an average of 2″ to their height on their online dating profiles.

 It is common for a man who reports his height as 6′3″ to actually be 6′1″ or 6′2″.
 It’s very uncommon for any height measurement, whether a self-report or an official measurement, to be an underreport, so the older reports of 6′2″ are unlikely to be underestimates.